 In 1993, prof. Aderka began specializing in the Institute of Oncology Ichilov, where he was led by a desire to find a cure for cancer.

-In 1998, he was appointed Head of the oncology department of the Ichilov Hospital, and in 2003 he moved to the Medical Center named after Chaim Shiba, where he created the Oncology Department of the Digestive System, which is currently the leading center in the country.
+In 1998, he was appointed Head of the oncology department of the Ichilov Hospital, and in 2003 he moved to the Medical Center named after Chaim Sheba, where he founded the Oncology Department of the Digestive System, which is currently the leading center in the country.

 Throughout his career, Professor Aderka considers that it is important to support the patient, using every percent chance to cure him, even if the prospect is not in his favor according to previous treatment results.
 Honor doctor as an Israeli leading oncologist of digestive system, continues to advocate that it is always necessary to look for an innovative, original, creative solution such as molecular tests and immunotherapy, in contrast to previously unsuccessful solutions.

 Positions of professor Aderka

 - 1984-1987, 1989-1993 – Deputy Director of the Department of Internal Medicine, Ichilov Hospital.

 - 2003 – present – Department of Oncology of the Digestive System (oncogastroenterology) of the Chaim Sheba MC.

 - 2008-2014 – Head of the Israeli community of gastrointestinal tumors.

 - 2010 – present – European group for the development of guidelines for the treatment of gastrointestinal tumors.

 - 2015 – present – Scientific Advisor to the Weizmann Institute.